sergio78180/centreon/doc/en/index.rst

 Welcome to Centreon's documentation!
 ====================================

-Centreon is an Open Source software package that lets you supervise all the infrastructures and applications comprising your information system.
+Centreon is open source software which enables you to supervise all the elements comprising your information system.

 Contents: